 When you should not cancel your car insurance

-It’s sometimes easy to jump the gun and cancel a policy that you don’t think you need.
-But dropping coverage can lead to unexpected consequences.
+It’s sometimes easy to jump the gun and cancel a policy you don’t think you need, but dropping coverage can lead to unexpected consequences.
 You can often meet your objective without dropping your coverage.
 Here are times when you should not cancel your policy.

-- Never cancel your auto insurance policy when you plan to continue driving.
+- When you will be driving: Never cancel your auto insurance policy when you plan to continue driving.
 It’s likely illegal and puts you and others at risk.

-- Don’t cancel your car insurance when you get married or divorced.
+- When you have life changes: Don’t cancel your car insurance when you get married or divorced.
 You can add a new spouse to your current auto policy and sometimes earn a discount for tying the knot.
 You may also qualify for a multi-policy discount if you and your new spouse have insurance with the same company.
-If you get divorced, you can remove your ex’s name from your current policy.
+If you get divorced, you can remove your ex’s name from your current policy instead of cancelling the policy altogether.

-- Don’t cancel your car insurance due to a high premium rate.
+- When your premium is high: Don’t cancel your car insurance due to a high premium rate.
 Most insurance companies offer several types of discounts.
 You may qualify for a discount for driving safely, taking a driving course or reporting your car’s safety features, such as airbags or antilock brakes.
 Contact your agent to find out how discounts can lower your rate.

 The insurance industry is highly regulated, and each state has insurance statutes that govern how companies must handle refunds.
 In Nebraska, for example, the insurance company must contact you within 15 business days of cancellation to inform you about any eligible refunds.
 If you finance your premium through a premium finance company, the insurance company may return the unused premium to the finance company, not you.